NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 ------------------------------

 The ``test_calicing.f90`` unit test is a useful example for new tests.
-It tests a small subroutine with minimal setup, but includes enough ``if``/``else`` branches, boundary conditions, and missing-value cases to demonstrate how to write a thorough unit test.
+It tests a small subroutine with minimal setup and includes enough ``if``/``else`` branches, boundary conditions, and missing-value cases to demonstrate how to write a thorough unit test.